sid-jo/cs-marijuana-biomarkers/README.md

 ## Objectives
 1. Analyze various cannabinoids across biological matrices (blood, breath, oral fluid) to determine the most selective biomarkers for detecting recent marijuana use.
-3. Define appropriate cutoff levels for biomarkers that strike the balance between maximizing road safety and minimizing wrongful convictions.
+2. Define appropriate cutoff levels for biomarkers that strike the balance between maximizing road safety and minimizing wrongful convictions.
-4. Generate scientifically grounded insights to guide the development of fair laws related to DUIDs.
+3. Generate scientifically grounded insights to guide the development of fair laws related to DUIDs.

-## Results and Discussion
-- Identified biomarkers with strong statistical significance in distinguishing recent marijuana use
-- Evaluated the performance of predictive models, achieving notable accuracy and reliability
-- Discussed limitations, including dataset scope and potential confounders, and suggested avenues for further research
+4. Discuss limitations, including dataset scope and potential confounders, and suggested avenues for further research

 ## Conclusion
 This study provides a comprehensive analysis of biomarkers for recent marijuana use, identifying the most effective compounds and cutoff levels across various biological matrices.
-By prioritizing selectivity and emphasizing true positive detection, the findings aim to support the development of accurate and scientifically grounded methods for detecting impairment.
-These insights have practical applications in law enforcement and medical diagnostics, contributing to public safety and informing future legislation on driving under the influence of drugs.
+By balancing selectivity and sensitivity, the findings aim to support the development of accurate and scientifically grounded methods for detecting impairment.
+These insights have practical applications in law enforcement and medical diagnostics, contributing to public safety and informing future legislation on DUIDs.